205.1K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Novi Sad air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Novi Sad is currently 2.5 times the WHO annual air quality guideline value

 Good 29 US AQI